 Quick Guide to Barcelona

 Barcelona!
 Such a beautiful horizon.
 Barcelona!
 Like a jewel in the sun.
-So goes the song that's a homage to this city, and it was the soundtrack to the Barcelona Olympics in 1992, which kickstarted this city's iconic status as one of the best city breaks you can go on.
-Great food, fabulous sights and a vibrant culture all combine - along with a very popular beach too - mean that sunny days can be split between the city and the shore.
+So goes the song that's a homage to this city, and was the soundtrack to the Barcelona Olympics in 1992, which kickstarted this city's status as one of the best city breaks you can go on.
+Great food, fabulous sights, a vibrant culture and spectacular beach all combine in once city, meaning that sunny days can be split between the city and the shore.
 Holidays to Barcelona are popular for a reason.
 Many Western Mediterranean cruises depart from Barcelona, so why not add weekend breaks to the start or end to experience more of this lovely city?

-The capital of Catalunya, Barcelona is just a short flight away from the UK shores, with plenty of cheap holidays to Barcelona available all year round plus loads of hot deals on last-minute breaks too.
-There is no best time of year to go, with the weather pleasant all of the year, although it gets rainy in winter.
-Summers are hot and this is when you will find the crowds the largest, although many of the shops and restaurants close for August.
+The capital of Catalonia, Barcelona is just a short flight away from the UK shores, with plenty of cheap holidays to Barcelona available all year round, plus loads of hot deals on last-minute breaks too.
+There's always something to do in Barcelona, whether it's taking in the spectacular unfinished Sagrada Familia cathedral, hitting the sand, or sampling the city's famous tapas.

 Fab holidays for: